evermeer/EVCloudKitDao/README.md

 ## Using EVCloudKitDao or EVCloudKitData in your own App

 'EVCloudKitDao' is now available through the dependency manager [CocoaPods](http://cocoapods.org).
 You do have to use cocoapods version 0.36.
-At this moment this can be installed as a pre release by executing:
+At this moment this can be installed by executing:

 ```
-[sudo] gem install cocoapods --pre
+[sudo] gem install cocoapods
 ```

 If you have installed cocoapods version 0.36 or later, then you can just add EVCloudKitDao to your workspace by adding the folowing 2 lines to your Podfile: